Theodoros Tsorbatzoglou: Sports & Chess Career

 Theodoros Tsorbatzoglou made his first step in chess at the age of 8.
 At the moment he is a former chess player and FIDE Master.
 He was a member of various Greek Chess National Teams during his chess career which ended in 1993.

 Tsorbatzoglou retired from a professional chess career and started working as a chess trainer.
 Later on he obtained a FIDE Chess Trainer title (2010) as crown of his trainers career.

 In 2008 he was appointed an Executive Vice President of Galaxias Sports & Cultural Club, and became the President of the AMO Galaxias Thessaloniki Chess Club in 2021.
 Galaxias Sports & Cultural Club is a 6.000 m2 space of own Sports and Cultural facilities, including Volleyball Basketball, Chess Teams and Academies.

 Since 2006 he was a Member of FIDE Commissions, and in 2010 he became a Secretary of FIDE Events Commission.
-During the previous mandate he was a Board Member of the European Chess Union, and in 2014 he was elected ECU Secretary General.
+In 2014 he was elected ECU Secretary General.

-Social actions
+Activism

-During the wars in ex Yugoslavia, Tsorbatzoglou had an active role through his family in providing humanitarian help to people suffering from war consequences.
-He organized summer camps in Halkidiki, Greece for kids who were living in the war zones.
+During the wars in the former Yugoslavia, Tsorbatzoglou had an active role in providing humanitarian aid to impacted civilians.
+He organized summer camps in Halkidiki, Greece for children living in the war zones.

+In 2023, Tsobatzoglou led the European Chess Union to visit a chess tournament in Lviv, Ukraine, the first international sports delegation to visit Lviv following the onset of the Russo-Ukrainian War.